shukriadams/Porter/README.md

 ## Use

 Create a `porter.json` file in the root of your repo.
-If you're used NodeJS, this file works similarly to `package.json`.
+If you're familiar with NodeJS, this file works similarly to `package.json`.
 It contents should look like

     {
         "name" : "MyProjectNamespace",